 - Raw bones from the butcher — because of the bits of fresh meat attached to raw bones

 - Bully sticks — because the smell is so strong and they’re relatively easy to chew small pieces off

 - Pressed rawhide — because of the ease of gnawing off small, chewy bits over time

 - Whole elk antlers — because of the rough edges that make it easier to grab on and chew for long lengths of time

 - Split elk antlers — because of the marrow in the middle that’s easily accessible, but it’s very hard and not that strong of a draw for my dogs

-- Himalayan chews — because of the ease of biting off bite-sized pieces and eating them quickly
+- Himalayan chews — because of the ease of chewing off bite-sized pieces and eating them quickly

 - Cow ears — because of the ease of biting off small pieces (which I don’t let my dogs eat) — they just chew them off, spit them out, and leave them on the rug for me to pick up

 - Goat horns — because of their “slickness”, they’re harder to hold onto for long periods of time, and the hard marrow in the center doesn’t seem to be much of a draw

 - Benebone dog chew toy — because it’s next to impossible to chew parts of it off, yet they like the rough nubs that are built into it and the even rougher spots where they’ve chewed on it